Mccranky83/imgbrd-grabber-docs/docs/docs/plugins/translation.md

 If your language is not available for the program, or not up-to-date, you can add or edit it pretty easily.
 The goal of this page is to tell you how to do this.

+!!! warning

-**⚠️ Please only send translations for official use if you're native or bilingual in that language ⚠️**
+    Please only send translations for official use if you're native or bilingual in that language

 ## Using Crowdin